 SSP “LIGHT, COLOR AND SPECTROSCOPY FOR KIDS” TEACHER WORKSHOP

-If you plan on attending the PSTA Convention at the Penn Stater, Sept.
-30 – Oct.
-1, 2018, visit the SSP & SACP booth and look for our abbreviated versions of the SSP “Light, Color and Spectroscopy for Kids” Workshop and the SACP “Computer Software Workshop for Chemistry/Physics Teachers”.
+PSTA CONVENTION: If you plan on attending the PSTA Convention, visit the SSP & SACP booth and look for our abbreviated versions of the SSP “Light, Color and Spectroscopy for Kids” Workshop and the SACP “Computer Software Workshop for Chemistry/Physics Teachers”.

 ANNUAL FARADAY SCIENCE LECTURE

 Each year, the SSP and SACP sponsor a series of science lecture-demonstrations at Soldiers and Sailors Hall in the Oakland section of Pittsburgh.
 Three lecture-demonstrations are held – an evening one for the general public and two for middle and high school students.
-The 2018 lectures will be held Nov.
-13 & 14 for middle and high school students.
-Additional information & tickets can be obtained here: http://www.sacp.org/faraday.
-The evening lecture, free and open to the public, will be Nov.
-13. The 2018 lecturer will be Dr. Gregg Gould, California Univ. of PA.
-Additional information will be available on the Society websites.
+This lectures is held in November for middle and high school students.
+Additional information & tickets can be obtained here: http://www.faradaylecture.org.
+The Tuesday evening lecture is free and open to the public.

 NETL TRIPLE E SEMINAR

 The National Energy Technology Laboratory near South Park, PA offers a 2-day “Education, Environment, Economics” seminar for elementary teachers each year.
-This year’s seminar will be Nov.
-15-16, 2018.
 Contact Alicia Delmastro at Alicia.Delmastro@netl.doe.gov for information and schedule.